gloxiinia/Baristars-CafeDepresso/README.md

    - An experience with various characters the user can step into the shoes as and show how mental health can affect our lives in different ways
    - Relaxing, chill ambiance, reminiscent of a Cafe one can just hangout at

+   **Target Users**:
-   **Target Users**:The general Indonesian public seeking to learn about mental health in a fun and engaging way
+   The general Indonesian public seeking to learn about mental health in a fun and engaging way

    **Poster**: